Jinxiang County

 Jinxiang County (金乡县 (金鄉縣, Jīnxiāng Xiàn, gold hometown)) is a county of southwestern Shandong province, People's Republic of China, bordering Jiangsu province to the southeast.
 It is under the administration of Jining City.

 The population was 601,369 in 1999.

 The county town of Jinxiang is known as "the world's garlic capital", producing 80% of the world's garlic exports.

 Administrative divisions

-As 2012, this county is divided to 9 towns and 4 townships.
+As of 2012, this county is divided to 9 towns and 4 townships.